IlyaTuzov/DAVOS/readme.md

 5. *Decision support tool*: automates dependability-driven processes that evaluate multiple design alternatives, such as dependability benchmarking and dependability-driven design space exploration (DSE).
   Implements new DSE approaches describes in chapter 7 of https://doi.org/10.4995/Thesis/10251/159883, that include:
-    - DSE based on genetic algorithms (GA/NSGA), accelerated by means of a new iterative dependability-driven selection approach;
+    - DSE based on genetic algorithms (GA/NSGA), accelerated by means of iterative dependability-driven selection;
-    - DSE based on the design of experiments (DoE), accelerated by means of a new approach of iteratove refinement of D-optimal designs.
+    - DSE based on the design of experiments (DoE), accelerated by means of iterative refinement of D-optimal designs.

 6. *Data Controller*: manages internal data model of the DAVOS toolkit, being in charge of: